Measurable bounded cohomology of measured groupoids

-\begin{es} The continuity condition for the map in Equation \eqref{equation_regular} is trivially satisfied when the group is discrete.
-In that case, any standard Borel space with a measure class preserving action is automatically a regular space. \end{es}

-\begin{es} If $G$ is locally compact and second countable, it is a regular $G$-space when endowed with the Haar measure class.
-More generally, for any $H<G$ closed, the quotient $G/H$ is also a regular $G$-space, when endowed with its invariant measure class. \end{es}

-\begin{es} The \emph{Furstenberg-Poisson boundary} (refer to \cite{furst:articolo73} for the definition) associated to a probability measure on a locally compact second countable group is a regular $G$-space for the class of the corresponding stationary measure. \end{es}

-Consider now a locally compact group $G$ and a regular $G$-space $X$ with a quasi invariant measure $\mu$ satisfying the condition of Definition \ref{definition_regular_space}.
+Consider a locally compact second countable group $G$ and a standard Borel $G$-space $X$ with a quasi invariant measure $\mu$.
 Denote by $\calG\coloneqq G\ltimes X$ the semidirect groupoid associated to the action and let $E$ be a measurable coefficient $\calG$-module with a $\calG$-action $L$.
 Fix a predual $E^{\flat}$ with action $L^{\flat}$ so that $L$ is the contragradient to $L^{\flat}$.
 Consider now the Banach space $\Linfw(X,E)$ of essentially bounded $E$-valued measurable functions on $X$ (identified up to null sets) endowed with the $G$-action

 Since the $G$-action on $\Lone(X,E^{\flat})$ defined as

 is measurable and $G$ is locally compact, it is also continuous by \cite[Proposition 1.1.3]{monod:libro}.
 It follows that the dual space $\Linfw(X,E)=\Lone(X,E^{\flat})^*$ has a natural structure of coefficient $G$-module in the sense of Monod.